cfarkas/Genotype-variants/README.md

 To perform these analysis, we reccomend to increase open file limit to 1000000 in the cluster/workstation in use.
 Please, see in the scripts folder "README_ulimit" file with the instructions for accomplish this task.

-## Contributors

-genotype_variants pipeline was made by Carlos Farkas

 ## Support

 Please report any issues or questions by email to cfarkas@udec.cl or carlosfarkas@gmail.com.